 Msekwa

 Msekwa is a picturesque chalet, nestled right on the edge of the lake.
 A favorite to many.
 Enter through an arched doorway.
-Making your way down the steps passing the outdoor bath and shower.
+Make your way down the steps passing the outdoor bath and shower.
 Arriving on your private deck.
 The outdoor living area leads you to a wooden walkway.
 Giving direct access to the lake.
 Jump and snorkel right into the crystal clear waters and watch the abundance of fish that the lake has to offer.

 Khuyu